techAdventurer/moodle-convenience-scripts/README.md

 # moodle-convenience-scripts
 Bash scripts facilitating the installation, restoration, upgrade or backup of Moodle.
+(NOT PRODUCTION-READY!)